arj09-ftc/Arjit_Template_BSE/index.md

 Gesture Controlled Robot
 Replace this text with a brief description (2-3 sentences) of your project.
 This description should draw the reader in and make them interested in what you've built.
 You can include what the biggest challenges, takeaways, and triumphs from completing the project were.
 As you complete your portfolio, remember your audience is less familiar than you are with all that your project entails!

+A gesture controlled robot.
+Sounds like a budget sci-fi movie device, existing in a plethora of movies, yet it can exist in our very real world.
+When I was offered to try and tackle the challenges to create a gesture controlled robot, I knew I had to take the chance.
+The learning experiences it would provide me would be insanely valuable, so I prepared myself to take the challenge head on.
+The project consisted of two simple components: a chassis and hand component, yet the hardest part for me was understanding the wiring!
+It turns out the curse of confusing wiring from Robotics was back to haunt me again.
+As I made attempts to perfect the wiring, energy became a new issue, overloading my motor drivers and circuits.
+Even though these issues had me hitting my head against a wall, I persisted, using different variations to find a wiring more effective for me.
+After almost a week of trying, I finally knew I found it.

 You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions:
 ```HTML
 <!--- This is an HTML comment in Markdown -->